US Highland

-US Highland was established as a motorcycle manufacturer based in Oklahoma, United States.
-It was formed by Mats Malmberg, formerly of Swedish Highland Motorcycles AB, when negotiations to sell Highland to ATK fell through.
-US Highland's 33000 sqft factory opened in Tulsa on June 1, 2010, and was expected to produce hundreds of off-road motorcycles a year.
+US Highland was an American motorcycle manufacturer based in Tulsa, Oklahoma.

+US Highland was formed in 2010 by Mats Malmberg, founder of the Swedish company Highland Motorcycles AB, together with Oklahoma financier and former motocross racer Chase Bales, after negotiations to sell Highland to the American manufacturer ATK Motorcycles fell through.
+Malmberg had established Highland Motorcycles AB in Skällinge, Sweden, in 1997, producing a 950cc V-twin super-enduro before start-up difficulties put the venture on hold.

-Highland was to offer motorcycles built to the customer's specifications utilizing modular construction based on two engines, a single cylinder and a 60-degree V-twin, and a few frames.
+The reorganized US company, chaired by former Husqvarna CEO Bengt Andersson, opened a 33000 sqft factory in Tulsa on June 1, 2010, and announced plans to produce off-road motorcycles built to customer specifications using modular construction based on a single-cylinder engine and a 60-degree V-twin.
 The company stated it planned to build out a dealer network in the United States in 2011–2012.

 Highland also announced that they would also produce an electric motorcycle utilizing a wheel hub motor.

 On July 10, 2010, Malmberg and two other executives of US Highland were killed when their small plane, returning from a business trip in Michigan, crashed in Tulsa's Mohawk Park after they radioed that they were low on fuel and requested an unscheduled landing at nearby Tulsa International Airport.